 “We have a full stadium every game, 30,000 people.
 Everyone that comes to play here is surprised by the atmosphere, the quality of the facilities, the competitiveness of the team, challenging for titles every year, and playing in Europe.
 It’s about selling that story.”

 Chief Scout Izhar Kishon adds: “If you’re talking about targeting players from Austria, Hungary, Slovakia, Slovenia, Serbia - they are all basically in the same place.
 Going by car it’s three hours between them.
 To Israel, it’s a five-hour flight.
 So it’s hard to tempt a player to come here rather than stay close to friends and family.”

-That’s where TransferRoom comes into play for the 13-time Israeli champions.
+That’s where TransferRoom comes into play for the Israeli champions.

 Kishon notes: “I use TransferRoom a lot to build up my knowledge of what is happening in the market, to see what clubs are looking for and just importantly what they don’t need any more.
 So we know who and when to pitch.

 “Our recruitment process is to be very active with our eyes, fed by data, and then use our network to increase our knowledge.”

 Two players did make the move in the winter, right-back Alphonse from Amiens in France, and Congolese winger Mavis Tchibota, a €1m signing from PFC Ludogorets in Bulgaria.
 Like Cohen, Tchitoba holds dual Israeli nationality, meaning he did not fill up one of those six slots.

 Alphonse did though, forcing a squad reshuffle.

 The Guadeloupe international’s arrival meant Maccabi Haifa had seven foreign players in their squad.
 And so in order to get the 32-year-old registered, Australian Ryan Strain was released from his contract.